-Data structures of the game are defined in XML files located in library/xml (and online at http://github.com/DFHack/df-structures), and automatically exported to lua code as a tree of objects and functions under the df global, which also broadly maps to the df namespace in the headers generated for C++.
+Data structures of the game are defined in XML files located in library/xml (and online, and automatically exported to lua code as a tree of objects and functions under the df global, which also broadly maps to the df namespace in the headers generated for C++.

-WARNING: The wrapper provides almost raw access to the memory of the game, so mistakes in manipulating objects are as likely to crash the game as equivalent plain C++ code would be.
-E.g. NULL pointer access is safely detected, but dangling pointers aren't.
+Warning: The wrapper provides almost raw access to the memory of the game, so mistakes in manipulating objects are as likely to crash the game as equivalent plain C++ code would be.

+eg. NULL pointer access is safely detected, but dangling pointers aren't.